Seirdy/seirdy.one/content/posts/cli-best-practices.md

 1. Send your tool's output through a program like `espeak-ng` and listen to it.
 Can you make sense of the output?

 2. Refer to the latest <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> publication (currently WCAG 2.2) and take a look at the applicable criteria.
 Many have [accompanying techniques for plain-text interfaces.](https://w3c.github.io/wcag/techniques/#text).
-Avoiding reliance on color and using whitespace and/or indentation for pseudo-headings are two sample recommendations from the WCAG.
+Avoiding reliance on color in favor of whitespace and/or indentation for pseudo-headings are two sample recommendations from the WCAG.

 3. Make sure your web-based documentation and forge frontends are accessible, or are mirrored somewhere with good accessibility.
 I love what the Gitea folks are doing, but sadly their web frontend has a number of critical issues.[^2] For now, if your forge has accessibility issues, mirroring to GitHub and/or Sourcehut seems like a good option.